daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 # [fit] Client relationships

-- How to discuss the update
+- How to discuss this big change to their precious website?
- - Some clients will like the update, some won't
+ - Some clients will like the update, some won't.
 - Will there be problems?
 - How long will it take to sort?
 - What is YOUR plan?